supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 ### Review
 In this lab, you have completed:
-- Configured Windows Defender Credential Guard
+- Configured Windows Defender Credential Guard.
 - Implemented LAPS.

 ### You have successfully completed the lab